turingschool/curriculum/tutorials/routes/router.markdown

 #### Setup

 You really don't need much of an app to test routes.
 Let's create a simple app and single controller from the terminal:
+You should have rails installed, but if not, type: `gem install rails -v '~>3.0.0'` to get the latest 3.0.x version.

 ```bash
 rails new router_tester